Celesio drops, but fresh bid talk limits decline

 READY TO GO IT ALONE

-Shares in San Francisco-based McKesson, which ended last week at $175.44, have also suffered.
-They were trading at midday in New York at $166.10, down 5 percent since Friday.
+Celesio and its majority shareholder Haniel said they were sorry the deal fell through but that Celesio would resume a standalone strategy it had drawn up before the takeover offer.

-Hammergren said on Monday he had spoken to Celesio about "various alternatives" to a takeover: "Clearly a joint venture would be an alternative to consider," he said.
+"These statements appear to pour cold water on the notion that any imminent counter-offer from McKesson is likely," said Berenberg Bank analyst Scott Brado.

-Berenberg Bank analyst Scott Brado said: "These statements appear to pour cold water on the notion that any imminent counter-offer from McKesson is likely."
+McKesson's Hammergren said he had been talking to Celesio about "various alternatives" to a takeover: "Clearly a joint venture would be an alternative to consider," he said.

 U.S. expenditures on medicines reached about $330 billion in 2012, compared with $145 billion in Europe's five largest drug markets alone, according to market researcher IMS Health.
 Most of this volume finds its way from the drugmakers to the pharmacies or hospitals through intermediaries.